Relativ-IT/Jenkins-Agent/README.md

 ## Building the image

-Did you really need this section ? well, run `podman build --pull -t jenkins-agent:latest .` in your working directory with the Dockerfile.
+Did you really need this section ? well, run `podman build --pull -t jenkins-agent:latest .` in your working directory with the Containerfile.

 ## Prepare Jenkins